Beyond Wonderland: San Bernardino, CA – March 24 & 25, 2017

-San Bernardino, CA - March 16 & 17 2018
+San Bernardino, CA – March 16 & 17, 2018

 The eighth Beyond Wonderland saw a change of venue to one of its former venues, the NOS (National Orange Show) in San Bernardino.
 This year of Beyond featured acts such as Tiesto, Kayzo, and Chris Lake.

 Because of the venue change, Beyond Wonderland no longer offered camping starting in 2018.

-San Bernardino, CA - March 22 & 23 2019
+San Bernardino, CA – March 22 & 23, 2019

 The ninth Beyond Socal was at the NOS Events Center.
 This year marked a good year in ticket sales for Beyond, with the first day selling out in less than 24 hours.
 This year featured a good amount of music surprises, such as Deadmau5, REZZ, and ZHU. as well as a return to the classic Alice in Wonderland aesthetic that characterized the Beyond series.

-George, WA - October 1 & 2 2021
+George, WA – October 1 & 2, 2021

-The 10th Beyond Wonderland was at The Gorge Amphitheatre in Washington state.
+The debut of Beyond Wonderland at The Gorge Amphitheatre in George, Washington.
 This year of Beyond featured acts such as Alison Wonderland, Dr. Fresch, The Chainsmokers, Alan Walker, and Wax Motif.
-Because of Covid-19 proof of vaccination or a negative test was required for entry.
+Because of COVID-19 proof of vaccination or a negative test was required for entry.
 The festival's debut at The Gorge came after the cancellation of Paradiso Festival, another EDM festival held at the amphitheatre which was co-promoted by Insomniac with USC Events.